 13. Distribute Light and Dark

-Incorporate a full range of tonal values in your piece or you risk not letting it living up to its full potential.
+Incorporate a full range of tonal values in your piece or you risk not letting it live up to its full potential.
 Mix in light and dark values, like firecrackers lighting up a night sky.
 This does not mean, however, you should distribute the spectrum of values evenly throughout the piece.
 Bunch some of them together.
 Put contrasting values on opposite sides of the page.
-You piece will have more interest and keep the viewer engaged.
+Your piece will have more interest and keep the viewer engaged.

 14. Be Decisive

 Place visual materials with complete confidence.
-Make clear decisions about size, arrangement and distance from each other, and stand behind those decisions.
+Make clear decisions about size, arrangement, and distance from each other, and stand behind those decisions.
 The viewer will trust your instinct and readily believe the message you are trying to convey.
 Any weakness or insecurity your design may have will be picked up by the viewer and summon negative thoughts, even on the subconscious level.
 Design with confidence and believe in your reasoning for putting things where you put them.
 You are the pro in this arrangement.
 Remember that!

 15. Measure With Your Eyes

 The human eye is often fooled by optical illusions.
-Ironically thought, optical illusions account for nearly ninety percent of logic in visual composition.
-You must make the judgement calls on behalf of your audience.
+Ironically though, optical illusions account for nearly ninety percent of logic in visual composition.
+You must make the judgment calls on behalf of your audience.
 Are two objects the same size or not?
 Circular forms always look smaller than square ones that are mathematically the same height.
 Compensate by making one bigger than the other.
 And how about the form.
 Are two objects aligning or not?
 Should one element touch the edge of the format?

-If a viewer perceives that two objects are aligned, he or she will assume they actually are (even if they in fact aren’t).
+If a viewer perceives that two objects are aligned, he or she will assume they actually are (even if they, in fact, aren’t).
 Conversely, if two objects are really in alignment but appear to be off kilter, them being within the grid doesn’t matter.
 The viewer will only see it as a flaw by a careless designer who forgot to make sure everything was in place. make it look right.

 16. Make What You Need; Don’t Scavenge

 Make the puzzle pieces you need the best you can, or pay someone else to make it for you.
 Avoid relying on what already exists even if that may be the cheaper or easier route.
-Nothing is more meaningless in a design than a commonly used stock image or graphic that pops up everywhere.
+Nothing is more meaningless in design than a commonly used stock image or graphic that pops up everywhere.
 It will instantly kill your piece and credibility as a designer.
 Sometimes a solution is no further away than a couple of dots or lines and a personalized scribble that becomes original and will connect much better with your audience.

 17. Ignore Fashion

 This can be a difficult rule to follow because you design for an audience that lives in the present.
 However, when possible steer away from following the latest design trends in an attempt to relate to your audience.
 Your work won’t stand out and will more often than not get lost in the shuffle.
 Trends come and go relatively quickly and your newer design to already look dated when new style becomes the next big thing.
-Be a trendsetter and design based around the content you are looking to communicate, not the current market.
+Be a trendsetter and design based on the content you are looking to communicate, not the current market.